strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 1. Click on the settings button <Fa-Cog />.
 2. In the Displayed Fields section, tick the boxes associated with the field you want to be displayed in the table.
-3. Untick the boxes associated with the fields you want to remove from the table.
+3. Untick the boxes associated with the fields you do not want to be displayed in the table.

 ::: tip NOTE
 Relational fields can also be displayed in the list view.
 There are however some specificities to keep in mind:

-- Only one relational field can be displayed per relation.
+- Only one field can be displayed per relational field.
-- Only first-level relation fields can be displayed (i.e. we cannot display fields from the relation of a relation).
+- Only first-level fields can be displayed (i.e. fields from the relation of a relation can't be displayed).
-- If the displayed field contains more than one value, we will not display all values but a counter indicating the number of values.
+- If the displayed field contains more than one value, not all its values will be displayed, but a counter indicating the number of values.
 You can hover this counter to see a tooltip indicating the first 10 values of the relational field.

 :::